DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 ### From the Dashboard

-Select the trash can icon on the right-hand side of the relevant environemnt targeting rules to delete the rule and click `Save` to apply the changes.
+Select the trash can icon on the right-hand side of the relevant environment targeting rules to delete the rule and click `Save` to apply the changes.